 \subsubsection{The Space-Time Geometric Approach}

-We emphasize the great freedom one has in the choice of a Minkovski space-time coordinatization.
-The space-time continuum, determined by the interval Eq. (\ref{MM1}) can be described in arbitrary coordinates and not only in Lorentz coordinates.
-In the transition to arbitrary coordinates, the geometry of four-dimensional space-time obviously does not change, and in the special theory of relativity we are not limited in any way in the choice of a coordinates system.
-The space coordinates $x^1, x^2, x^3$ can be any quantities defining the position of particles in space, and the time coordinate $x^0$ can be defined by an arbitrary running clock.
+We emphasize the significant freedom in choosing a coordinate system for Minkowski space-time.
+The space-time continuum, defined by the interval in Eq. (\ref{MM1}), can be described using arbitrary coordinates, not just Lorentz coordinates.
+When transitioning to an arbitrary coordinate system, the geometry of four-dimensional space-time remains unchanged.
+In special relativity, there are no restrictions on the choice of coordinate system: the spatial coordinates $x^1, x^2, x^3$ can be any parameters defining the position of particles, while the time coordinate $x^0$ can correspond to any arbitrary clock.

 The components of the metric tensor in the coordinate system $x^i$ can be determined by performing the transformation from the Lorentz coordinates $X^{i}$ to the arbitrary variables $x^{j}$, which are fixed as $X^{i} = f^{i}(x^{j})$.
 One then obtains

-This expression represents the general form of the pseudo-Euclidean metric.
-In textbooks and monographs, the special theory of relativity is generally presented in relation to an interval $d s$ in the Minkowski form Eq.(\ref{MM1}), while Eq.(\ref{MM3}) is ascribed to the theory of general relativity.

-However, in the space-time geometric approach, special relativity is understood as a theory of four-dimensional space-time with pseudo-Euclidean geometry.
-In this formulation of the theory of relativity the space-time continuum can be described equally well from the point of view of any coordinate system, which cannot possibly change $ds$.
-At variance, the usual formulation of the theory of relativity also deals with the invariance of $ds$, but it is understood only in a limited sense when the metric is strictly diagonal.
+In textbooks and monographs, special relativity is typically presented in terms of an interval $ds$ expressed in the Minkowski form of Eq. (\ref{MM1}), whereas Eq. (\ref{MM3}) is often associated with general relativity.
+However, in the space-time geometric approach, special relativity is fundamentally a theory of four-dimensional space-time with pseudo-Euclidean geometry.
+In this formulation, the space-time continuum can be described equivalently in any coordinate system, provided that $ds$ remains invariant.
+In contrast, the conventional presentation of special relativity also relies on the invariance of $ds$ but interprets it in a more restricted sense, assuming a strictly diagonal metric.